Installation

 In our makefiles the paths to these are supplied through the environment variables

-must point to the root folder in the chombo-discharge
+Note that DISCHARGE_HOME must point to the root folder in the chombo-discharge source code, while CHOMBO_HOME must point to the lib/ folder in your Chombo root directory.

-When cloning with submodules, both Chombo
+When cloning recursively with submodules, both Chombo and nlohmann/json will be placed in the Submodules folder in $DISCHARGE_HOME.

 Tip